 Year One Homeschool Curriculum

-To make it easier, we’ve done the planning so you can be confident you are giving your child a well-rounded education and that you comply with Australia’s homeschool registration requirements.
+Our Year One Homeschool Curriculum is written to comply with the Australian Curriculum.
+We’ve done the planning so you can be confident you are giving your child a well-rounded education and that you comply with Australia’s homeschool registration requirements.

 It’s Not School At Home

 Family learning time is the heart of our Year One Homeschool Curriculum.
 We have already homeschooled each of our children through this stage, so we understand what it’s like to teach in the home.
 Find out more about us.

 Children of the ages 6 and 7 are keen explorers, great at asking questions, observing and eager to know more.
 We want to help you to make these natural tendencies part of their learning experience.
 We’d rather take them on a learning journey by: reading a gorgeous book, making conversation, and encouraging observation and creativity.

 Here is a comprehensive guide of what our curriculum provides.
 It includes subjects, lesson plan, additional books, and a brief overview of our method.

 - Each primary courses costs $400 per grade plus a family membership subscription.
 All courses are purchased from within our My Homeschool Member’s site.
 Note: Only one subscription is needed per family.

 - Additional living books are required to complete the course.
 A list is found in the free trial course outlines for each grade.